Nexmo/station/_documentation/messages/code-snippets/messenger/send-text.md

 ---
+title: Send a Text Message
-title: Send with Facebook Messenger
+meta_title: Send a Text message with Facebook Messenger
 ---

-# Send with Facebook Messenger
+# Send a Text Message

 In this code snippet you will see how to send a FaceBook message using the Messages API.